flintstone1409/LaTeX-to-png/README.md

 sudo apt install texlive-full
 ```

-Of course you can use smaller installations but these installations should contain everything you will ever use, so it makes the least problems when compiling.
+Of course you can use smaller installations but these installations should contain everything you will ever use, so it causes the least problems while compiling.
 In the end it's up to you how much you want to install.

 ## poppler-utils